 EXT is only a temporary notation.
 When the allowed time for late work has passed, the instructor should inform the Registrar of the final grade in writing.
 The student's record will contain the "#" notation to indicate that this grade was obtained after an extension of time.
 Students who miss a midyear or final examination must be given an ABS (Absent), not an EXT.

-PA/FL

-The grade of Pass represents letter grades of A to D-; the grade of Fail represents the letter grade of E only.
+PA/FL The grade of Pass represents letter grades of A to D-; the grade of Fail represents the letter grade of E only.
 Students admitted to a course on a PA/FL basis are so identified on the grade sheet.
 For such students, only a grade of Pass or Fail can be accepted by the Registrar.
 Independent Study is always graded PA/FL.

-SAT/UNS

-The grade of Satisfactory includes letter grades from A to C-; the grade of Unsatisfactory represents work below C- and is considered a failing grade.
+SAT/UNS The grade of Satisfactory includes letter grades from A to C-; the grade of Unsatisfactory represents work below C- and is considered a failing grade.
 No students enrolled in courses graded SAT/UNS may receive letter grades in those courses.
-The following junior and senior tutorials must be graded SAT/UNS:

-Applied Mathematics 99r Literature 98 and 99 Biology 98r.
-Mathematics 60r Chemistry 91, 98, and 99 Portuguese 99

-English 98 and 99 Psychology 985, 990, and 992

-Folklore and Mythology 99
+The following junior and senior tutorials must be graded SAT/UNS: Applied Mathematics 99r Literature 98 and 99 Biology 98r.
+Mathematics 60r Chemistry 91, 98, and 99 Portuguese 99 Psychology 985, 990, and 992 Classics 99 English 98 and 99 Religion 99 Romance Studies 99 Folklore and Mythology 99 French 99 Scandinavian 99 German 99 Slavic 99 Government 99 Social Studies 99 History 99 Sociology 99 History and Literature 99 Spanish 99 History of Art and Architecture 99 Special Concentrations 99 Italian 99 Studies of Women, Gender, and Linguistics 99 Sexuality 99 All Freshman Seminars are graded SAT/UNS.

-French 99

-German 99

-Government 99

-History 99

-History and Literature 99

-History of Art and Architecture 99

-Religion 99

-Romance Studies 99

-Scandinavian 99

-Slavic 99

-Social Studies 99

-Sociology 99

-History of Art and Architecture 99

-Spanish 99

-Italian 99 Special Concentrations 99 Linguistics 99 Women's Studies 99

-All Freshman Seminars are graded SAT/UNS.

 Certain House Seminars may also be graded SAT/UNS, provided instructors inform the Standing Committee on Freshman Seminars of their intentions at the time the House Seminar proposals are submitted, and all students in a particular seminar are graded on the same scale.
 In addition, SAT/UNS may be reported as a midyear grade in any full year tutorial or half-course extending throughout the year which does not give a midyear examination.
 In this case only, Unsatisfactory may be used to indicate passing-but-unsatisfactory work.

-The instructor must obtain permission from the Office for Undergraduate Education (for courses below the 200- or 2000-level) or Dean of the Graduate School (for courses at the 200- or 2000-level) before grading SAT/UNS for any course not listed above.

-Satisfactory and Unsatisfactory Undergraduate Studies

-Grades of C- or higher, as well as the grades of PA and SAT, are passing and satisfactory grades.
+The instructor must obtain permission from the Office of Academic Programs (for courses below the 200- or 2000-level) or Dean of the Graduate School (for courses at the 200- or 2000-level) before grading SAT/UNS for any course not listed above.
+Satisfactory and Unsatisfactory Undergraduate Studies Grades of C- or higher, as well as the grades of PA and SAT, are passing and satisfactory grades.
 Grades of D+ through D- are passing but unsatisfactory grades.
 Grades of E, ABS (Absent), FL (Fail), UNS (Unsatisfactory), and EXLD (Excluded) are failing grades.
 All undergraduate student records with any unsatisfactory or failing grade are reviewed at the end of the term by the Administrative Board, which responds to such records in the manner described in the appropriate sections of the Handbook for Students and in the Administrative Board Guide for Students.
 Responses may include a period of academic probation or a requirement to withdraw from the College for a year.